 Post membership is presently over 350 veterans whose eligibility is dependent on overseas service which resulted in the award of a Campaign Service Medal, Expeditionery Medal or Navy Deterrent Patrol Pin.

-The Post has an active Ladies Auxiliary with Marie King as its President.
-A newly formed Men's Auxiliary has over 50 members and Roger J. Bechard is their current President.
-Monthly Post and Auxiliary meetings are held at the Post Home at 190 Excelsior Avenue, Saratoga Springs, New York.
+The Post has an active Auxiliary with Dawn Herbert as its President.
+Monthly Post and Auxiliary meetings are held on the 2nd Wednesday of each month at the Post Home at 190 Excelsior Avenue, Saratoga Springs, New York.